Thursday, June 26, 2025

 I’LL HAVE THE SHRIMP

-Another fantasy escape that takes me occasionally away from the clamor of real life finds Sally and me one night on a Brazilian beach.
+Another fantasy escape that takes me occasionally away from the clamor of real life finds Sally and me one night on a nearly deserted Brazilian beach.
 (I employ this one to cheat when they take my blood pressure.)

 The Milky Way is strewn across the pitch black sky.
 Delicious sea breezes stir the flames of a small bonfire I’ve built.
 Somehow we’ve managed to bring all that wood, a blanket, some food and, of course, a jug of caipirinhas** to sip on.